 When it comes to choosing a new co-working space it is important to go for the one that embraces the local identity.
-Based in the City of London, Us & Co represents the professional character of the capital’s business centre, while not falling short of the comfortable co-working ambiance.
+For example, Us&Co’s central City of London Monument workspace represents the professional character of the capital’s business centre, while not falling short of the comfortable co-working ambiance.
 As for many things, also in co-working spaces the “one size fits all” approach isn’t proven to be extremely satisfying for the members.
 Once you are a member of a co-working office, you shouldn’t only be expecting to have a workspace but also to become a part of the local community.
 Through different in-house events and networking opportunities, a co-working space should create a base for its members to get the most of its location.

 A co-working space needs to be a catalyst rather than a container.
 So, the space should be shaped in a way to promote collaborations.
 Co-working spaces’ flexible nature also allows them to become a “contact centre” for larger organisations to reach out to smaller start-ups and work together without having to compromise their company culture.
 At Us & Co you can find spaces to focus on your task on your own or with your team, as well as relaxing in break-out areas located on each floor.